In my previous post I showed a “Green River Overlook”. It is the same “Green River” but a completely different overlook.

 I emerged from the shelter and started shooting with a fairly standard range zoom.

-Mesa Arch is a Mesa Arch is a spectacular stone arch perched at the edge of a cliff with vast views of canyons, rock spires, and the La Sal Mountains in the distance.
+Mesa Arch is a Mesa Arch is a beautiful stone arch perched at the edge of a cliff with vast views of canyons, rock spires, and the La Sal Mountains in the distance.
 It’s on the eastern edge of the Island in the Sky mesa in Canyonlands National Park in northern San Juan County, Utah, United States.

 This hike to Mesa arch is level, easy and only 1/2 mile long.